philipbrown/worldpay/README.md

 ### Setting the Signature Fields
 By default you will be required to include `instId`, `cartId`, `currency`, `amount` fields in your transaction signature hash.

-You add additional fields to the signature by passing an array of field names to the `setSignatureFields()` method:
+You can add additional fields to the signature by passing an array of field names to the `setSignatureFields()` method:
 ```php
 $request->setSignatureFields(['name']);
 ```